swift-otel/swift-otel/docs/public-api-for-1.0.md

 ### Resource detection

-The pre-1.0 API included some support for automatic "resource detection" to automatically populate some resource attributes with e.g. process information, environment details, and service name.
+The pre-1.0 API included some support for "resource detection" to automatically populate some resource attributes with e.g. process information, environment details, and service name.
 The current proposal intentionally omits built-in resource detection for several reasons: